GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 * the user is a **behandelaar** of the case.
 When this role is created (and the notification is received by the ZAC) the user receives a permission to read the case automatically.
 * the user is required to be an **adviser** or **approver** of the case.
-When the review request is created the users mentioned there receive a permission to read the case automatically.
+When the review request is created the users mentioned there receive a permission to read the case and to perform Camunda tasks automatically.
 * the user is assigned to a case **activity**.
-When the user is assigned to the activity they receive permissions to read and update activities automatically.
+When the user is assigned to the activity they receive permissions to read the case and to read and update activities automatically.
 * the user **requests access** to the particular case and this request was approved.
 * the functional manager grants permission to the user.